hexaStud/WebBuilder/Readme.md

     webapp.release();
 ```

-`WebApp.createLocking` creates a new WebApp instance\
+`WebApp.createLocking` creates a new WebApp instance.
-`webapp.addRout` adds a new path rout to your application
+`webapp.addRout` adds a new path rout to your application.
 * The first argument represents the path in your url bar
 * The seconds is the WebRout class name

-`webapp.release` releases the configuration part of your WebApp.
-After the release the Application start building.
+`webapp.release` releases the configuration side of your WebApp.
+After releasing the application will start building the DOM-Elements.

-*Note*: You can only add WebRouts when the WebApp is not released
+*Note*: You can only add WebRouts when the WebApp is not released yet.

 ## Contributing

-Pull Request are at any time welcome checkout the `src/System.ts` file and try to create your own components.
+Pull request are welcome at any time.
+Checkout the `src/System.ts` file and try to create your own components.

 ### Creating A Pull Request

-1. Fork the Project
+1. Fork the project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+5. Open a Pull request

 ## License